-The posts of Municipal Manager, as well as all Section 56 posts, are considered as critical posts.
-Critical positions have been filled by council, except for the post of the Municipal Manager which became vacant from the 1st of April 2021.
-Recruitment process is underway to fill the position.
-Currently Council has since appointment an Acting Municipal Manager.
+The posts of the City Manager, as well as all Section 56 posts, are considered as critical posts.
+All critical positions have been filled, which includes seven Deputy City Managers and the City Manager.

 10.3.3.2 Municipal Institutional Capacity